vatsal-py-lab/f1-performance-analytics/README.md

 #  🏎 F1 Data Lab

-<h3 align = "center"> Scrapping Data through FastF1 for Racing Sports Analytics</h3>
+<h3 align = "center"><i><b>Unlocking insights from every lap of Formula 1 with FastF1</i></b></h3>

-***Note: The project is currently in development and will be deployed in December following rigorous testing.
-Visuals for the project have been made available for portfolio purposes, allowing stakeholders to view its progress and design..***
+<h6>Note: The project is currently in development and will be deployed in December following rigorous testing.
+Visuals for the project have been made available for portfolio purposes, allowing recruiters to view its progress and design.</h6>

+---

 Formula 1 is one of the most data-rich sports in the world.
 Every race weekend generates a massive amount of information — from lap times, pit stop strategies, and tyre choices to weather conditions, safety car deployments, and driver performance trends.